Saraiki language

-Saraiki has partial mutual intelligibility with Punjabi, and it shares with it a large portion of its vocabulary and morphology.
+Saraiki has partial mutual intelligibility with Standard Punjabi, and it shares with it a large portion of its vocabulary and morphology.
 At the same time in its phonology it is radically different (particularly in the lack of tones, the preservation of the voiced aspirates and the development of implosive consonants), and has important grammatical features in common with the Sindhi language spoken to the south.
-Saraiki is closely related to Western Punjabi dialects.

-Due to effects of dominant languages in Pakistani media like Urdu, Punjabi and English and religious impact of Arabic and Persian, Saraiki like other regional varieties of Pakistan are continuously expanding its vocabulary base with loan words.
+Due to the effects of dominant languages in Pakistani media like Urdu, Standard Punjabi and English and the religious impact of Arabic and Persian, Saraiki, like other regional language varieties of Pakistan, is continuously expanding its vocabulary base with loan words.

 Name

 The present extent of the meaning of ' is a recent development, and the term most probably gained its currency during the nationalist movement of the 1960s.
 It has been in use for much longer in Sindh to refer to the speech of the immigrants from the north, principally Siraiki-speaking Baloch tribes who settled there between the 16th and the 19th centuries.
 In this context, the term can most plausibly be explained as originally having had the meaning "the language of the north", from the Sindhi word siro 'up-river, north'.
 This name can ambiguously refer to the northern dialects of Sindhi, but these are nowadays more commonly known as "Siroli" or "Sireli".

 An alternative hypothesis is that Sarākī originated in the word sauvīrā, or Sauvira, an ancient kingdom which was also mentioned in the Sanskrit epic Mahabharata.

 Currently, the most common rendering of the name is Saraiki.
 (Note: Saraiki is the spelling used in universities of Pakistan (the Islamia University of Bahawalpur, department of Saraiki established in 1989, Bahauddin Zakariya University, in Multan, department of Saraiki established in 2006, and Allama Iqbal Open University, in Islamabad, department of Pakistani languages established in 1998), and by the district governments of Bahawalpur and Multan, as well as by the federal institutions of the Government of Pakistan like Population Census Organization and Pakistan Broadcasting Corporation.)
 However, Seraiki and Siraiki have also been used in academia until recently.
 Precise spelling aside, the name was first adopted in the 1960s by regional social and political leaders.